Unthrottled/blog/_posts/2017-05-07-Objects-from-file.md

 **Writing Serializable objects to a file.**

-The first thing that is needed is an object to write to a file.
+The first thing that will be needed is an object to write to a file.
 It will need to implement the `java.io.Serializable` or `java.io.Externalizable` interface.
 For more information about serializable objects, checkout [this post on java serialization performance!]({% post_url 2017-05-01-Hazelcast-Performance-Serialization %})

-Here is the how.
+This is one way of reading and writing objects to and from a file.

 {% highlight java %}
 package io.acari;